chelseafitzpatrick/CIND820/README.md

 Project steps:
 1. General overview of data – determine which are missing data, or are skewed etc
-2. Look at general themes of the data – which characteristics are related, which can be condensed in terms of categories
+2. Look at general themes of the data – which characteristics are related, etc
 3. Data visualizations to further understanding
 4. Build initial model
 5. Evaluate model